crystal0523/kaggle-aptos2019-blindness-detection/README.md

 Our task is APTOS 2019 Blindness Detection competition, the goal of this task is to detect 5 levels of eye illness, normal to severe from 0 to 4.

 ## Dataset
 The aptos2019 dataset includes 3662 training images and 1929 testing images.
-Since the data distibution from level 0 to level 4 is unbalanced, so we also apply extra data which is given by 2015 Diabetic Retinopathy (resized) photos (38,770 training images)(https://www.kaggle.com/prasertsak/dr2015-resized) to improve the accuracy.
+Since the data distibution from level 0 to level 4 is unbalanced, so we also apply extra data which is given by 2015 Diabetic Retinopathy (resized) photos (38,770 training images) https://www.kaggle.com/prasertsak/dr2015-resized to improve the accuracy.
 ### Preprocessing
-We use Ben's preprocessing.(https://github.com/btgraham/SparseConvNet/tree/kaggle_Diabetic_Retinopathy_competition)
+We use Ben's preprocessing https://github.com/btgraham/SparseConvNet/tree/kaggle_Diabetic_Retinopathy_competition
 ### Augmentation
   ---